Paramore: 2002–2004: Formation and early years

 The band was officially formed by Josh Farro (lead guitar/backing vocals), Zac Farro (drums), Davis (bass guitar) and Williams (lead vocals) in 2004, with the later addition of Williams' neighbor Jason Bynum (rhythm guitar).
 When Davis showed up, he was stunned to find out the drummer was only fourteen years old.
 He admitted "I had very, very, very, little faith in everyone in the band because of their age.
 I remember thinking, 'This is not going to work because this kid is way too young,' but that first day of practice was amazing.
 I knew we were on to something."
 According to Williams, the name "Paramore" came from the maiden name of the mother of one of their first bass players.
 Once the group learned the meaning of the homophone paramour ('secret lover'), they decided to adopt the name, using the Paramore spelling.

 Paramore was originally supposed to release their music on Atlantic Records, but the label's marketing department decided it would be better for the image of the band to not have them attached to a major label.
 Instead, they released their music through the niche label Fueled by Ramen.
+Williams was signed to Atlantic separately and the rest of the band had to sign to Fueled by Ramen.
 Lyor Cohen, the head of Warner Music Group, had already identified Fueled by Ramen as a label they should partner with.
 It was decided the rock label would make an ideal match for Paramore.
 According to Robertson, when the band was presented to Fueled by Ramen's CEO John Janick, "he got the vision of the band immediately."
 Janick went to a Taste of Chaos performance in Orlando, Florida, to see the band perform live.
 In April 2005, after a smaller private performance at a warehouse, the band was signed to Atlantic Records and Fueled By Ramen.

 The band's first song written together was "Conspiracy", which was later used on their debut album.
 At this time, they were touring the Southeast, usually being driven by Williams' parents.
 She commented that "Back then, I guess we were all thinking, after school, we'll go to the house and practice.
 It was what we loved to do for fun, and still do!
 I don't think any of us really knew this would turn out to be what it's become."